-Widow's/Widower's Pension Scheme (WPS) contributions refund:
+Widow's/Widower's Pension Scheme (WPS) refund:

-If the deceased was a member of classic or classic plus, they will have paid Widow's/

-Widower's Pension Scheme (WPS) contributions during their service to make provision for a widow or widower in the event of their death.
+If the deceased was a member of either classic or classic plus scheme, they will have paid Widow's/ Widower's Pension Scheme (WPS) contributions during their service in order to make provision for a widow or widower in the event of their death.

-We may refund part or all these contributions if the member was:
+We may refund these contributions if:

-- in classic or classic plus; and - in service or had left service, but had not claimed their pension; and was - neither married nor in a civil partnership throughout their service, or was divorced, widowed or had their civil partnership dissolved while in service, and remained unmarried nor in a civil partnership at the date of death.
+- the member was either in classic or classic plus scheme; and - was either in service or had left service, but had not claimed their pension; and - was unmarried, divorced, or widowed.